 Multiple Service Providers providing own SD

-In this option 1 have distinct advantage as an integrated SD will go well with the concept of SIAM being able to provide end to end service performance transparency and ability for SI to influence the SD outcomes in a better manner which may positively influence the end user experience.However with an able and skillful SI provider supported with well-defined and targetted contract framework,the other three options also practical to contemplate.
+In this option 1 have a distinct advantage as an integrated SD will go well with the concept of SIAM being able to provide end to end service performance transparency and the ability for SI to influence the SD outcomes in a better manner which may positively influence the end-user experience.However, with an able and skillful SI provider supported with well-defined and targetted contract framework,the other three options also practical to contemplate.

 Within a SIAM model, the service desk acts as a ‘single source of truth’ for consumer satisfaction and provides important management information about service performance.
 If the service integrator is not providing the service desk, it must work very closely with it and use the service data it provides.

 Let’s conclude above Interesting Topic

 The service desk plays an important role in the day to day contact with the consumers of the service, providing crucial metrics around satisfaction, both quantitative and qualitative, for the service integrator.
 There is no best option for the service desk but there are a range of advantages and disadvantages to consider.